mhtajan/mhtajan/README.md

 Welcome to my GitHub profile!
 I'm a passionate Developer at Trends and Technologies Inc., where I work on cutting-edge projects that fuel my love for technology and innovation.

 - 🔭 I'm currently crafting solutions at Trends and Technologies Inc.
-- 🌱 I'm on a learning journey with Ivanti ITAM/ITSM to enhance my skills further.

 ## Tech Stack & Tools